grafana/grafana/docs/sources/alerting/alerting-rules/link-alert-rules-to-dashboards.md

       destination: /docs/grafana-cloud/alerting-and-irm/alerting/manage-notifications/view-alert-state-on-panels/
 ---

-# Create and link alert rules with panels
+# Create and link alert rules to panels

 Grafana allows you to link an alert rule to a dashboard panel.
 This can help you: